-Part 2 Protection of Related Rights
+Chapter 2 Protection of Related Rights

-Article 91 (revised).
-Persons Eligible for Protection
+Article 95 (revised).
+Persons Entitled to Benefits from Protection of Related Rights

-The person eligible for protection of related rights shall be as follows:
+Persons entitled to benefits from protection of related rights are as follows:

-1. Performers, including actors, singers, musicians, dancers, and other persons who act, sing, deliver, declaim, play in, or otherwise perform literary or artistic works or expressions of folklore;

-- 2. Producers of phonograms who take the first fixation of the sounds of a performance or other sounds, or the representations of sounds; - 3.
-Broadcasters and broadcasting organizations that initiated and made the radio broadcast, image broadcast or sound-image broadcast.
+- 1. Performers, including actors, singers, musicians, dancers, and other persons who act, sing, deliver, declaim, play in, or otherwise perform literary or artistic works or expressions of folklore; - 2.
+Producers of phonograms who take the first fixation of the sounds of a performance or other sounds, or the representations of sounds; - 3.
+Broadcasters and broadcasting organizations that initiated and made the radio broadcast or sound-image broadcast with wire or wireless system to the public.

-Article 92 (revised).
+Article 96 (revised).
 Eligibility for Protection of Related Rights